Sensemaking in a Sandbox

 Creative prompts surface tacit knowledge—uncertainty and ambivalence that analytical discussion cannot reach.

-Groups protect coherence by shaping how destabilizing information is engaged—visible in split-second interactional moments.
+In OCST, a theory I'm conceptualizing, groups protect coherence by shaping how destabilizing information is engaged—visible in split-second interactional moments.

-Experiential Lenses
+Observational Lenses

-Emerging Tech & Org Change
+Disruptive Tech & Organizational Change

 Afrofeminist & Intersectional